 - A chain is only as strong as its weakest link – meaning that a team member who is not performing will lower the performance of the whole team.

 - A penny saved is a penny earned – meaning that it is wise to save money.

 - Absence makes the heart grow fonder – meaning, encouragement for those away from family.

 - Actions speak louder than words – meaning, to follow through in action with what is said.

 Idioms and proverbs are confusing to English second language students.

 I am a student of the Spanish language.
-I have often been wholly confounded with Spanish idioms.
+Spanish idioms are confusing.
 What is meant by “Me estas tomar el pelo? “; this literally translates to “To take the hair.”
 When I consult a dictionary of Spanish idioms, I find the meaning is: “Your pulling my leg,” which is the equivalent English idiom, meaning “You’re trying to fool me.”

 My misadventures with Spanish idioms have given me an appreciation for the difficulties that foreigners have with English language idioms.

 Food for thought

 If most languages have an idiom like “It’s all Greek to me.”
 Then what idiom do the Greeks use when they can’t understand something?
 They say, “It’s all Chinese to me.”